There’s some flawed and faulty thinking among many worldwide believers in Jesus. About What?

 I’ll be there…”

 I don’t necessarily agree with all the “theology” of that old song or with the time sequence of the events it describes, but it is, nevertheless, a good old Gospel song describing the Great Hope we have for our future in time to come and in eternity to come based upon what Jesus has done for us.
-Everything written by us humans about eternity (including this article) is at best enlightened speculation based upon limited information.
+Everything written by us humans about eternity (including this teaching) is at best enlightened speculation based upon limited information.
 Because we are still time-beings, not yet eternal beings.

 The Eternal God